Central Commission for Discipline Inspection: Inner-party supervision

+According to its own regulations, safeguarding the political position of Xi and the Central Committee is, officially, the CCDI's highest duty.
 The CCDI (and its local affiliates) enforces the inner-party supervision system.
 Although the system's history dates back to the 1970s and 1980s, it was not formalized until the 2004 "Internal Supervision Regulation" (ISR).
 The ISR reaffirmed the powers of the CCDI, institutionalized the central inspection teams, and clearly separated the party's decision-making institutions from its supervisory ones.
 With the ISR, the CCP issued a list of member responsibilities subject to oversight by the CCDI and its local affiliates.
 Member supervision was not new.
 However, information on what was supervised (and explanations for why things were under supervision) was novel.
 Every party member is subject to supervision, but the ISR emphasizes that leaders would be its focus.
 This was probably in reaction to the fact that no institutions, except the central party leadership (including the local CDIs), had the de facto ability to supervise lower-level party institutions.

 The ISR defines three forms of inner-party supervision: top-to-bottom, bottom-to-top, and peer-to-peer.
 Of the three, bottom-to-top is the least institutionalized and was presented as the moral – but not institutional – responsibility of ordinary party members.
 The mechanism for lodging complaints against higher-level party officials or proposing their dismissal was unspecified.
 According to Ting Gong, the main problem is that if an ordinary party member lodges a complaint or accuses an official of corruption, "there is no guarantee that personal petitions will be accommodated or even processed as they are subject to further investigation and the approval of higher-level authorities".

 The top-to-bottom system requires party committees at higher levels to supervise lower-level committees.
 According to the ISR, the central party leadership should regularly send central inspection teams to regions, state organizations, and state-owned enterprises.
 The central inspection teams' structure was reformed by the ISR.
 Before it, they were ad hoc institutions in the fight against corruption.
 The ISR introduced formal criteria for joining a central inspection team and empowered its investigative authority.

-Peer-to-peer supervision is defined as regular "democratic life meetings" and the duty of standing committees to report their work to the party committee to whom they are responsible.
+Peer-to-peer supervision is defined as regular democratic life meetings and the duty of standing committees to report their work to the party committee to whom they are responsible.
 The primary goal of peer-to-peer supervision is to strengthen party members' subjective responsibility by making them feel collectively responsible for the party as a whole.
 This system is supervised by the party committee and the CDI at the next higher level.